Skip to content

 Share

 TL;DR: Fifty per cent of ERP implementations fail on their first attempt, but companies that performed an ROI analysis beforehand met their expectations 83% of the time (Panorama Consulting, 2025).
 ERP selection comes down to five decisions: what processes to cover, which deployment model (cloud vs. on-prem), which vendor, which implementation partner, and how to measure success.
-Define requirements before looking at products — most selection mistakes start with choosing a vendor before understanding your needs.
+Define requirements before looking at products.
+Most selection mistakes start with choosing a vendor before understanding your needs.

 How Do You Define ERP Requirements?

 The ERP market is valued at approximately USD 73 billion, with Oracle, SAP, and Microsoft holding over 70% market share (Verified Market Reports, 2025).
-Choosing between them starts with understanding what you need.
+Choosing between them starts with understanding what you actually need.

 Process scope.
 Which business processes will the ERP manage?
 Finance, procurement, manufacturing, sales, HR, supply chain?
 List them and mark which are critical (must have in phase 1) vs. desirable (can add later).
+Be crisp about this distinction.
+I’ve seen companies throw 15 modules into phase 1 and wonder why the project takes three years.

 Integration needs.
 What existing systems must the ERP connect to?
 CRM, e-commerce, warehouse management, third-party logistics?
 Identify each integration, the data that flows, and the frequency (real-time vs. batch).
+This is where people underestimate consistently.

 User population.
 How many users?
 What roles?
 Which modules does each role need?
 ERP licensing typically varies by user type (full user, self-service user, API-only user), so the user profile directly affects cost.
+Get this wrong and your budget is fiction.

 How Do You Evaluate ERP Vendors?

 Step 2: RFI (Request for Information).
 Send a structured questionnaire to longlist vendors.
-Focus on fit — do they serve your industry, your company size, your geographic markets?
+Focus on fit: do they serve your industry, your company size, your geographic markets?
 This narrows to 3-4 vendors.

 Step 5: Total cost analysis.
-Compare total cost of ownership (TCO) over 5 years, including: licences/subscriptions, implementation consulting, data migration, customisation, training, and ongoing support.
+Compare total cost of ownership (TCO) over 5 years, including licences/subscriptions, implementation consulting, data migration, customisation, training, and ongoing support.

 Cloud ERP vs. On-Premise: How Do You Choose?

 Worldwide public cloud spending is forecast at $723.4 billion in 2025, up 21.5% from 2024 (Gartner, 2024).
-Cloud ERP is the default choice for most new implementations — but it’s not the only option.
+Cloud ERP is the default choice for most new implementations, but it’s not the only option.

-The choice depends on: how much you need to customise, whether you want to manage infrastructure, your data residency requirements, and your budget model preference (OpEx vs. CapEx).
+The choice depends on how much you need to customise, whether you want to manage infrastructure, your data residency requirements, and your budget model preference (OpEx vs. CapEx).

 ERP Selection: Five Key Decisions1.
 Process ScopeWhich processes?Which modules?Phase 1 vs later?2.
 DeploymentCloud SaaS?Private cloud?On-premise?3.
 VendorSAP, Oracle, MS?Industry fit?Reference checks?4.
 PartnerImplementation team?Industry experience?Engagement model?5.
 Success KPIsROI targets?Adoption metrics?Timeline goals?ORDER:Decide in order: scope → deployment → vendor → partner → KPIs.
 Most mistakes come from choosing the vendor first.